melles1991/usecuewebsite/_posts/2019-11-14-how-to-get-a100-google-lighthouse-score.md

 title: How to get a 100% Google Lighthouse score
 ---

-You might have heard that soon [Google will shame slow websites](/blog/google-will-shame-slow-websites).
-A good reason to take a good look at your Google Lighthouse score.
+Google will soon [shame slow websites](/blog/google-will-shame-slow-websites).
+A good reason to take a good look at your Google Lighthouse score right [now](https://web.dev/).

-When you do, I bet you wonder how get to a perfect 100%.
-Well..
-I have built many websites that score perfectly, or nearly perfect on these Googles charts.
-So, I obviously got the answer.
-And if I can built 100% scoring websites on a daily basis, you already guessed that it is a lot easier than you think.
+When you look at your score, you might feel that it is nearly impossible to get to a perfect 100% score.
+However, I build 100% scoring websites on a daily basis, so obviously it is not.
+Let me explain how I do this.
+It is a lot easier than you think.

-## Some sample websites
+## What to aim for

 Lets start by looking at some websites that score (nearly) 100% on all four categories, to determine what the end-result looks like.
 For each site I have listed the weights: the Javascript, CSS and the total page weight.
 You can also see the number of requests (although they do not matter much over HTTP/2), as well as the time it takes the server to respond (TTFB) and the site to load.
 Finally, I listed the host, the company that built the website and the [Google Lighthouse score](/blog/google-lighthouse-score).
 Note that the comma seperated numbers stand for Performance, Accessibility, Best Practises and SEO.